AndersonBY/MegaMind/README.md

 pinMode(PORTA, 8, OUTPUT);
 digitalWrite(PORTA, 8 ,HIGH);

-Usually there are 16 pins in one port.
+Usually there are 16 pins in one port:0~15.

-PORTA,PORTB,PORTC...
+Port name: PORTA,PORTB,PORTC...

 One exception is analogRead().
 MegaMind Still use A0,A1... as pin number.